ZaydenClues/CellularAutomataPRNG/README.md

 4) The gen() will return a vector array of parallel numbers.

 CPU implementation of the PRNG currently generates 4 numbers at parallel, while the GPU can produce 32,64,128,256,512,1024,2048 numbers at parallel.

+Files in the examples directory shows the usage of this PRNG.